 Search engines follow similar principles for both local and global rankings.
 But given that they position a site for specific, location-based results, they need to analyze some other ranking factors too.

-Local search results look different too:
+Even local search results look different:

 Note that these results contain no links to any content.
 Instead, they include a list of restaurants in the area, a map to show their locations, and additional information about each: